Composition – the black sheep of sync?

 For preconceptions towards bespoke composition to change, we as composers and producers must prove our metal by delivering jaw-dropping work that exceeds even the most demanding of expectations each and every time the phone rings.
-That’s the yardstick we judge ourselves and let our clients judge us on.

 We recognise that the briefing phase of any project is almost, if not more, important than the actual writing and recording.
 If we can gather a clear sense of what our clients are after, we are entirely confident in our ability to produce it.

 Suits you sir…

 To use an analogy, licensing, either existing label or library material is like buying a suit off the peg.
 You could buy it from East Street Market or from Alexander McQueen, but it’s a pre-defined cut – one to fit all, often intended only for the mass majority.
 It might by luck, just happen to fit an absolute treat, and congratulations if it does.
 But it takes nothing into account for your individual body shape or how best to contour it.